 Sunday morning bird walks

 Usually once a month and led by David Morris.
-Meet at the Blackheath Gate at 8am in spring and summer; 8.30am in the autumn and winter.
+Meet at the Blackheath Gate at 8.30am.
 For dates and times, check the Current Events section of this web site or the notice boards in the Park office and in the Pavilion Tea House.

 The Friends have organised an Annual Lecture in late winter or early spring since 1994.
 Topics are linked to Greenwich Park and related interests.
-The 2014 Annual Lecture was given by Will Palin on the recent restoration of the Painted Hall in The Old Royal naval Colege.
+The 2017 Annual Lecture was given by Will Palin on the recent restoration of the Painted Hall in The Old Royal naval Colege.

 Past lecturers have included Loyd Grossman on the future of The Royal Parks, Greenwich-based writer Lindsey Davis, author of the ‘Falco’ Roman detective stories; historian Dr David Starkey on the Tudors in Greenwich; architect Sir Terry Farrell on the need for a new Royal Park for the Thames Gateway; naval historian Dr Colin White on the importance of Lord Nelson’s management style at the Battle of Trafalgar and, in 2006, former politician and collector of 18th century political cartoons, Lord Kenneth Baker, on George IV, Cad or Catalyst?

 The Wildlife Centre

 The Wildlife Centre is open regularly for a ‘Drop In’ on the last Saturday of the month from 1 pm to 3pm (4pm in the summer).
 Members of the Friends of Greenwich Park Wildlife Group are there to promote an interest in wildlife in the Park, to answer questions and to exchange information with visitors.
 Wildlife-related children’s activities are provided.